Achieve your CACREP Accredited Masters at Rutgers

 Practicum and internship experiences are available only in New Jersey and the surrounding geographic area including downstate New York, eastern Pennsylvania including Philadelphia, Delaware, and Maryland.
 We are unable to arrange clinical placements in other areas of the country.
 Students may be able to complete these experiences at the agency where they are employed provided the agency meets program requirements.

-Below are the major areas of study that are taken by all students as part of the degree:
+Below are the major areas of study important in the preparation of counseling professionals that are taken by all students as part of the degree:

 - Social and Cultural Diversity